-You are considering hiring a marketing consultant, perhaps you feel that you are not getting the most out of your marketing.
+You are considering hiring a marketing expert, perhaps you feel that you are not getting the most out of your marketing.
 Maybe you feel that you could be doing it better.
 You may not have the team that can manage your marketing or perhaps you feel you need to up-skill in certain areas in order to get more bang for your marketing buck.

 In this post we’ll talk about everything from what a marketing consultant does to how they can benefit your business.
 Reasons to hire a consultant and whether you need a marketing specialist at all.
 So, let’s start from the very top.
 What is a marketing consultant?